 Disney Pro Tip: Use the gift shops to get in out of the cold.
 This will give you time to browse the holiday merchandise and warm up before your next holiday storyteller or show.

 The Festival of Holidays offers so many holiday things to do and so many memories, you and your family are sure to want to make this a holiday tradition.
 If visiting Walt Disney World specifically for the festival consider staying at the Boardwalk Inn or The Beach Club.
 Both have walking access to the Epcot International Gateway Entrance and offer a great way to make the most of the festival by avoiding transportation chaos and being able to take breaks throughout the day at leisure.
-Hopefully, these 10 tips can help you maximize your festival time this year.
+Hopefully, these EPCOT Festival of Holidays Tips can help you maximize your festival time this year.
 From all of us to all of you we hope you have the very best holiday at Epcot this year.